react-native-google-signin/docs/docs/setting-up/ios.md

 ![link config](/img/urlTypes.png)

+## Rebuild the native project

+Do not forget to rebuild the native app after the setup is done.

 ### Optional: modify your app to respond to the URL scheme

 This is only required if you have multiple listeners for `openURL` - for instance if you have both Google and Facebook OAuth (as seen in the code snippet below).